James-M-Boyette/Docker_NetNinja/NOTES.md

     > … will list the processes (containers) currently running
   - `docker ps -a`
     > … will show all containers (including those not running)
-  - `docker stop <container_id>/<container_name`
+  - `docker stop <container_id>/<container_name>`
     > … will stop the given container from running
-  - `docker start <container_id>/<container_name`
+  - `docker start <container_id>/<container_name>`

-    > … will start a container (without creating it first … like 'docker run' would do)
+    > … will start a container (without creating it first … like 'docker run' would do) and will run it detached from the console

-    > Note: obviously, in this case, you don't need to map any ports etc bc those already exist in the current, given container - Working with a container (within Docker Desktop) …
+    > Note: obviously, in this case, you don't need to map any ports etc bc those already exist in the current, given container

+  - `docker image rm <image_id>/<image_name>`

+    > … will remove an image

+    > Note: if an image has been used to create a (currently-existing) container, you can't delete it outright

+  - `docker image rm <image_id>/<image_name> -f`

+    > … will remove an image _even if it's being used by a container_ ...

+  - `docker container rm <image_id>/<image_name>`

+    > … will remove a container (so you can run this first, and then remove it's parent image second)

+  - Note: you can chain files: `docker container rm <image_id/name #1> <image_id/name #2> <image_id/name #3>`

+  - `docker build -t <image_name>:<versoin_number ... or whatever tag you want> .`

+    > … will add a tag, and allow you to "version" your image

+  - `docker system prune -a`

+    > … will remove all images, containers, and all Volumes

+  - Working with a container (within Docker Desktop) …

     > If you click on a container, you will see any and all log messages generated by your app (and that you'd normally expect to see in terminal)

     > Moreover, every container you make will be listed in docker's 'Containers' window (so it's useful to give your containers 'v1' 'v2' 'v3' etc. suffixes …

     > If you want to open a connection to the container in a browser, there's an icon on the right of said container ("open with browser")

+### #10 (Anonymous) Volumes: Syncing Local Changes with Containers

+- In the case where you want to develop locally and iteratively, volumes allow you to sync changes between your local code and a container
+  > Note: volumes **do not** sync changes to your image.
+Therefore, you should use volumes to do a bit of work, and _then_ (re)build an image in order to share it with coworkers, etc.
+- To establish a volume use the `-v` flag, the absolute path of the source folder, a `:`, and the absolute path of the container's folder
+- To de-couple a given folder (so that it _does not_ sync), use the `-v` flag followed only by the absolute path of the container's folder
+  > Example (abstract): `docker run --name netninja_docker_demo_v3_nodemon -p 4000:4000 --rm -v <source folder path>:<container folder path> -v /app/node_modules netninja_docker_demo:nodemon`
+      - Here,
+      - `-v <source folder path>:<container folder path>` defines a volume, or synced connection
+      - `-v /app/node_modules` defines an anonymous volume, or a folder etc that won't be synced in the container
+      - (also, `--rm` removes the container when it's stopped (so we're not storing the container permanently))
+  > Example (literal): `docker run --name netninja_docker_demo_v3_nodemon -p 4000:4000 --rm -v K:\++_Tutorials (Code Files)\+ 4 Databases Libraries & Tools (projects)\Docker\Docker (Net Ninja)\NOTES.md:/app -v /app/node_modules netninja_docker_demo:nodemon`
+      - Here, we've protected the container's node_modules folder from any local changes (deletions), and required that module additions etc be pushed to the container manually (via a re-building of the image, etc.)

+### #11 Docker Compose

+- Obviously, docker commands can get very long and confusing - and one might even want to run multiple containers/projects (MongoDB: database, React: front end, Node: API back end) simultaneously ...
+- To begin create a file in the root directory named `docker-compose.yaml`
+  > Refer to the file for syntax & layout
+- To create an image and start its container, run `docker-compose up`
+- To stop the container & delete it, run `docker-compose down`
+  - ... to also delete the image, run `docker-compose down --rmi all`
+    > Here, we've told Docker to remove _all_ images created by this docker-compose file - you can also specify a specific image (if you so desire)
+  - ... to also delete all the volumes, run `docker-compose down --rmi all -v`